-Capify Merchant Cash Advances are provided by United Kapital Limited LLC
+Capify Merchant Cash Advances and Capify Business Loans are provided by Capify UK LLC.

 United Kapital Limited and Capiota Limited and its associated companies and partners T/A Capify (“the Group”, “we”, “us” or “our”) are committed to protecting and respecting your privacy.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.